🩺 Key Preventive Screenings: How to Protect Your Health for Years to Come

 • Shingles Vaccine: As recommended.

-🧬 Considering Your Risks
+🧬 Considering Your Personal Risks

-• Diabetes: Early sugar tests.
+• Diabetes: Early blood sugar tests.

-Your Health
+Your Health History

-Past illnesses affect the schedule:
+Past illnesses affect your schedule:

-• History of Cancer: Frequent monitoring.
+• History of Cancer: Frequent follow-ups.

-• Prediabetes: Regular blood sugar control.
+• Prediabetes: Regular blood sugar monitoring.

 • Polyps: More frequent colonoscopies.

-• Smoking: Lung and heart checks.
+• Smoking: Screenings for lung and heart conditions.

 Lifestyle

-Habits also matter:
+Your habits also matter:

 • Smoking: Tests for lung cancer and COPD.